 Make jewelry from the amazing silver, bronze, and copper clays that are shaped with simple tools and fired.
-Or even fire ceramics, porcelain, or stoneware jewelry.
+Fire ceramics, porcelain, or stoneware jewelry.
 When you are ready to try something new, fire china, decals, enameling, and glass in Paragon’s digital Caldera kiln.
 Glass compatibility and glaze color tests are fast and easy.
 The Caldera fires rapidly to 2350°F/1287°C.

-The original Caldera and Caldera-S kilns were placed on top of four firebrick blocks.
-The new Calderas now ship with a sturdy 2 3/4" high x 14" x 12 3/4" steel stand, complete with mar-proof rubber feet.
-With a separate top and bottom, the Caldera is stackable and completely portable.
-The kiln is easy to carry to seminars.
-Take it with you on vacation.
-For a digital kiln that can do this much, the Caldera is surprisingly affordable.
+The Caldera ships with a sturdy 2 3/4" high x 14" x 12 3/4" steel stand, complete with mar-proof rubber feet.
+With a separate top and bottom, the Caldera is stackable and portable.
+The kiln is easy to carry in sections to seminars.
+Take it with you on vacation retreats.
+For a digital kiln that can do this much, the Caldera is a bargain.

 “I love, love, love the Caldera.
 I not only fuse glass and work in metal clay, but I teach a lot of classes, so I'm firing the kiln all the time.
 It is a true workhorse.
 In three years I have not had one problem with it.
 I have done drop ring vases, small pot melts, small dishes, and candleholders in it.
 It is inexpensive to run on 120 volts.” --Lisel Crowley

 Imagine the glass you could make with this kiln: Sag, slump, and fuse.
 Make small bowls, pendants, earrings, cufflinks, and even bracelets.
-Enjoy the glittering beauty of dichroic glass.
+Enjoy glittering dichroic glass.
 This kiln will give you a haven of creative enjoyment that you will especially appreciate when life gets hectic.
 You will soon find that glass fusing is addictive.
-Do not be surprised if glass takes over a large part of your life.

 You will never outgrow a small kiln.
-If you later buy a larger kiln, continue to use the small one for testing or small projects.
+If you later buy a larger one, you can continue to use the small one for testing and small projects.
 Perfect a new design in the small kiln before running production quantities in the large kiln.
 A small test kiln is invaluable in solving ceramic glaze problems and perfecting difficult glazes such as crystallines.

 A Caldera is a nice addition to school programs.
 A test kiln is relatively inexpensive.
-With the Caldera, students can make gifts in time for a birthday or holiday instead of waiting until the school’s large kiln is fired.
+Students can make gifts in the Caldera in time for a birthday or holiday instead of waiting until the school’s large kiln is fired.
 A test kiln creates enthusiasm for a clay program.
 Students can test glazes while they feel the momentum instead of waiting to fire them in the large kiln.

 New teachers inherit bags of unlabeled clay in their classrooms.
-Many loads of clay have been ruined because they were fired to the wrong temperature.
+Many kiln loads of ware have been ruined because they were fired to the wrong temperature.
 With a Caldera kiln, you can easily test unlabeled clay.

 To strengthen the firing chamber, the firebrick corners are fitted together with L-shaped notches.
 This type of joint lasts longer than the butted joint and the "picture frame" mitered joint found on competitive brands.
-Rugged construction makes this kiln a little workhorse.
 The base is versatile and can be flipped if one side is damaged.
 The lid and base are interchangeable unless you order the lid with a glass window.

 - 2 ½” insulating refractory firebricks